 There are several guidelines that recommend slightly different times for storing and freezing breastmilk.
 It’s fine if you are close to, but not exactly on target with the schedules.

-Stick this guideline on your refrigerator and/or with your baby’s daily supply.
+Stick this guideline on your refrigerator, include it in the diaper bag with your baby’s daily supply.
 That way, everyone who cares for your baby knows what to do.
 Here, also, is a handy chart from Kellymom that you can download and print.

 When expressing and storing milk, always remember to:

 • Wash your hands before expressing or pumping milk.